Revolutionary-Games/Thrive/doc/style_guide.md

 - Empty lines are encouraged between blocks of code to improve readability.

-- Switch statements should have both of their braces on a new line.
+- Switch statements should use braces when there is more than one line of code followed by a break/return or a variable is defined.
+Switch statements should have both of their braces on a new line.

 - Single line variables can be next to each other without a blank line.
 Other variables and class elements should have a blank line